elrikose/automation/README.md

-# my-automation
+# automation
-A bunch of automation helpers (docker, ansible, terraform)
+A bunch of miscellaneous automation helpers (docker, ansible, terraform)